joelburget/lvca/pages/md/parsing-language.md

 ### Language constructs

 So far all of our parsers have looked a lot like regular expressions.
 Let's introduce a construct that will make this look more like a real language.
-Let-binding allows us to name parsers and use them later, for example <Demo let />.
+Let-binding allows us to name parsers and use them later, for example:

 <Demo let />